smaerdlatigid/VFXcubes-WASAPI/README.md

 # AudioReactiveVFX
-WASAPI Audio reactive particle effect made with the Unity VFX Graph and HD Render Pipeline
+An audio reactive particle effect made with the Unity VFX Graph, HD Render Pipeline and WASAPI

 ![](vfx_cubes.gif)